EastAPOLO/Arc-Apolo/README.md

 You can find it here: https://github.com/horst3180/arc-theme

 ### Description
 This is a fork of the Arc theme, specifically the variant `Arc-Dark`.
 I do not care for the other variants and the aim of this theme is to be simple and easy to modify.
-When I have the time I plan to add support for Desktop Environments in the future.
+Only MATE and XFCE is offically supported at the moment, use other desktop environments at your own risk.
+Pull requests are appreciated :)

 ### Installation